+Tell me about your role at Nuxeo.
 I’m on the Sales team and I handle the following sectors: public, banking, insurance, transportation and media in France.
 In my role, I look for new customers, help them understand how Nuxeo can work for their projects, organize demos, and advise them in their different choices, with some help from the PreSales guys.
 I also tell them about our partners, service and support offering, training and development team.

+What brought you to Nuxeo?
 The European Director of Sales was looking for someone in the public sector area, and we had already worked together in the past in the same area, so he asked me to join his team.

+Can you tell us more about working with public sector clients?
 I started two years ago, with a strong focus on Research and Education, then collectivities.
 They are the people I like to work with.
 I’ve also started working on some private accounts, which is a new and very interesting challenge.

+Isn’t it a little too easy to sell content management in a country that loves bureaucracy as much as France?
 [Laughs] Yes and no. Yes, it’s easy because there is always a need for an ECM solution.
 No, because these people like paper so much they want to keep it!
 ECM implies change, and users are not always ready to change their familiar habits.

 Fortunately, we found some people who are really motivated and always willing to move forward and improve the way things are done.
 The difficulty often lies in convincing the users.

+How different is it to work at Nuxeo compared to your previous jobs?
 I’ve kept working in the same area, with the same sort of indirect sales with a partner network.
-There is a real complicity between us and our partners -- they are integrators, not retailers.
+There is a real complicity between us and our partners – they are integrators, not retailers.
 We work closely together, and some are like colleagues.

 But I went from the hardware to the software world, to the service world more precisely.
 So that’s quite different.
 At NEC, I was selling the quality of the computers and of the follow up customer service, and the attractiveness of the prices.
 And once the sale is done, it’s over.
 I recall a complex project, where a regional government wanted to equip every 11-year-old student with a computer.
 We bundled 8000 computers a year with software for education to give to each family.
 That kind of exciting project was rather scarce…